The 11 Biggest Food Flops Of All Time

 In 1997, the Clearly Canadian Beverage Corporation broke the beverage boundaries by cross-breeding a lava lamp with a fruit-flavored drink.
 The result: Orbitz water, 'a texturally enhanced alternative water' that had little edible gelatin balls floating in it.

 Fatal Flaw: The stuff tasted like cough syrup, looked weird, and we just learned in the last slide why gelatin is inherently unappealing.
-The product failed within a year of its debut and the name is now better-known as an online travel site.
+The product failed within a year of its debut and is now (thankfully) only remembered as an online travel site.

 Dubbed 'blackout in a can,' Four Loko's problem wasn't that it was unpopular -- college students loved the malt-based liquor concoction, which combined alcohol, caffeine, taurine, and guarana, and came in eight fruity flavours.